rlugojr/linkurious-enterprise-manual/configure.md

 **Skip this section if you launch Linkurious with default configuration.
 You can configure it anytime.**

 The configuration file is located at `linkurious/data/config/production.json`.
-It is a JSON file containing the following settings:
+It is a JSON file divided in the following sections:

 * **dataSources** - The list of data sources to connect to
     * **graphdb** - The graph database server to connect